The 6 Best Ancient Stand-Alone and Cliff Dwellings in Arizona

 Each visit brought something new.
 This time, we were deliberately looking for the centuries-old ruins that still contain a myriad of unsolved mysteries and secrets.

 Some of the remains of these ancient dwellings pay tribute to the ancient tribes that once roamed Arizona.
-Others show undeniable proof of the irreversible changed in the climate and soil of the state.
+Others show undeniable proof of the irreversible changes in the climate and soil of the state.
 Some of them look simple.
 Others impress with their complexity.
 Yet all of these cliff dwellings and ancient desert abodes showcase Arizona you’ve never expected to find.

-What are These Ancient Dwellings Found in Arizona?
+What Are These Ancient Dwellings Found in Arizona?

 The ancient dwellings are first of all classified as protective cliff dwellings.
 These primitive rooms built in massive sandstone and limestone cliffs provided both safety and protection to their dwellers.
 Normally hard-to-reach locations, added an additional functionality, shielding the tribes from animals and other ancient groups.